 Bieraficionado is Raymond van der Laan.
-Born in The Netherlands in 1968, and into beer for over 30 years.
+Born in The Netherlands in 1968, and into beer for more than 35 years.

 Raymond writes about beer (Dutch national newspaper Volkskrant, book #1 Dit is een boek over bier [“This is a book about beer“], book #2 Opwaaiend schuim – verhalen van een bierdrinker [“Rising foam – stories of a beer drinker“], supermarket Albert Heijn’s Hop! beerguide, Mitra Magazine, Bier! magazine a.o.), participates in panels and juries (Dutch Beer Challenge, Misset Horeca, Volkskeuken a.o.) and visits breweries and beer festivals around the world.